-ASF invites friends to get closer to the artistry of playwrights by joining Play Club, part of ASF Insights.
-Play Club members will read up to four scripts and participate in a live online seminar for each script they choose with an expert (actor/director) and a scholar on the playwright and material.
+ASF invites friends to get closer to the artistry of playwrights through Play Club, part of ASF Insights.
+ASF recorded insightful online seminars with expert (actor/director) and a scholar on the playwright and material.

-ASF’s first Play Club will feature works from Alice Childress, Horton Foote, Tennessee Williams, and August Wilson.
+ASF’s first Play Club featured works from Alice Childress, Horton Foote, Tennessee Williams, and August Wilson.

 Led by Greta Lambert & Elyzabeth Gregory Wilder

 August Wilson, Jitney

 Led by Ron OJ Parson & Ethan Henry

 Alice Childress, Trouble in Mind